-- 3.1.1 To manage growth and development in a sound and efficient manner that benefits existing and future residents of the community. - 3.1.2 To ensure new development fosters a sense of community and is compatible with the heritage, character and physical setting of Rimbey. - 3.1.3 To encourage and facilitate high quality, new development that will contribute to Rimbey's role as a regional centre for commercial, industrial, institutional and residential uses in Central Alberta. - 3.1.4 Where possible, to protect existing trees and increase the amount of green space within the community.
+- 3.1.1 To manage growth and development in an environmentally, socially and fiscally sustainable manner that benefits existing and future residents of the community. - 3.1.2 To ensure new development enhances the sense of community and is compatible with the heritage, character and physical setting of Rimbey. - 3.1.3 To encourage high quality, new development that will contribute to Rimbey's role as a regional centre for commercial, industrial, institutional and residential uses. - 3.1.4 To protect existing trees and increase the amount of green space within the community.

-- 3.2.1 Present an overall concept for the incorporation of annexed and undeveloped lands into the urban fabric. - 3.2.2 Encourage the diversification of different land uses to better meet the needs of the Town and area residents. - 3.2.3 Encourage cooperation with Ponoka County in land use decisions affecting both municipalities. - 3.2.4 Recognize and celebrate Rimbey's heritage and small town character. - 3.2.5 Where possible, protect existing trees and provide green space for recreation and environmental protection. - 3.2.6 Ensure that new development does not create an undesirable fiscal burden on the Town. - 3.2.7 Ensure that new development addresses development constraints so that potential issues are mitigated.
+- 3.2.1 Present an overall concept for the incorporation of annexed and undeveloped lands into the urban fabric. - 3.2.2 Encourage diversification in land uses to better meet the needs of the Town and area residents. - 3.2.3 Encourage cooperation with Ponoka County in land use decisions affecting both municipalities. - 3.2.4 Recognize and celebrate Rimbey's heritage and small town character. - 3.2.5 Protect existing trees and provide green space for recreation and environmental protection. - 3.2.6 Ensure that new development does not create an undesirable fiscal burden on the Town. - 3.2.7 Ensure that new development addresses development constraints so that potential issues are mitigated.
 Information on oil and gas infrastructure and the location of abandoned wellsites are available from the Energy Resources Conservation Board.

-- 3.3.1 The visual attractiveness of the Town should be enhanced through new private and public development and landscaping. - 3.3.2 New development should be designed in a way to protect existing trees wherever possible, and municipal reserves will be used to provide green space for recreation and community use. - 3.3.3 Development in constrained locations (See Map 2) should be identified during the Area Structure Plan phase through referrals to the appropriate agencies. - 3.3.4 Subdivision and development within setback areas from sewage lagoons, oil and gas development, highways and railways shall only be permitted in accordance with the relevant provincial regulations. - 3.3.5 Development will take place with communication and cooperation with neighbouring municipalities and organizations to ensure it is compatible with the broader region.
+- 3.3.1 The visual attractiveness of the Town should be enhanced through new private and public development and landscaping. - 3.3.2 New development will be designed in a way to protect existing trees wherever possible, and municipal reserves will be used to provide green space for recreation and community use. - 3.3.3 Development in constrained locations (See Map 2) should be identified during the Area Structure Plan phase through referrals to the appropriate agencies. - 3.3.4 Subdivision and development within setback areas from sewage lagoons, oil and gas development, highways and railways shall only be permitted in accordance with the relevant provincial regulations. - 3.3.5 Development will take place with communication and cooperation with neighbouring municipalities and organizations to ensure it is compatible with the broader region.